dashih/scrabble-solver-servlet/README.md

 Deploy in any container server (tested on Tomcat 9).

 #### Building the application docker image
+The image is currently configured for a private internal repository.
+Change it to suit your needs.

-This publishes the image to the local docker daemon:
+This command publishes the image to the local docker daemon:

 `./gradlew jibDockerBuild`

-To publish to an official docker repository, credentials must be set up in advance.
+This command publishes the image to a remote registry:

 `./gradlew jib`